run-llama/llama_index/docs/index.rst

 Welcome to GPT Index!
 =====================================

-GPT Index is a project consisting of a set of data structures that are created using GPT-3 and can be traversed using GPT-3 in order to answer queries.
+GPT Index is a project consisting of a set of data structures that are created using LLM's and can be traversed using LLM's in order to answer queries.

+The Github project page is here: https://github.com/jerryjliu/gpt_index.

+The pypi package is here: https://pypi.org/project/gpt-index/.

 🚀 Overview